Radiation Therapy for Breast Cancer

 Will Radiation Make Me Tired?

 Everyone has a different level of energy, so radiation affects each person differently.
 Many people feel fatigued after several weeks of treatment.
 Most often, this is mild.
-But some people feel more fatigued and need to change their daily routine.
+But some people feel more fatigued and need to change their daily routines.